 18. Utility lines and facilities necessary for public service, and including refuse disposal area conducted under a landfill or sanitary fill method, public and semi-public storage and repair facilities, sewage disposal, water supply and treatment facilities, dams, and power plants, subject to applicable Kansas Department of Health and Environment regulations.

-19. The following uses may be allowed by conditional use permit when submitted, reviewed, and approved by the Planning Commission and Governing Body and subject to conditions as they may impose.
+19. The following uses may be allowed by special use permit when submitted, reviewed, and approved by the Board of Zoning Appeals and subject to conditions as they may impose.

 a.
-Any public building erected or land used by any department of the City, County, State, or Federal Government.
+Any public building erected or land used by any department of the City, County, State, or Federal Government, including prisons and other correctional facilities.

 b.
 Airport or heliport.